wp-plugins/a3-responsive-slider/readme.txt

 == Changelog ==

+= 1.3.0 - 2015/11/20 =
+* Feature - Add new option [ ] Open in new tab for slider images with links
+* Feature - When a skin Controls and Pager options are switched ON don't show Controls and Pagers if the slider just has one slide
+* Tweak - Update table database for new Open in new tab option
+* Tweak - Tested for full compatibility with WordPress major version 4.3.1
+* Fix - Make slider show for compatibility with a3 Portfolio and a3 Lazy Load

 = 1.2.0 - 2015/08/21 =
 * Feature - Added Plugin Framework Customization settings.
 Control how the admin panel settings show when editing.
 * Tweak - Tested for full compatibility with WordPress major version 4.3.0